uadmin/uadmin-docs/dapi.rst

 """"""""""""""""
 `Back to Top (Model Methods)`_

 APILogSchema controls the data API's logging for schema commands.
+The purpose of this model function is to enable schema access given an assigned model that will be recorded to the logs.
+By default, APILogSchema returns **true**.

 Structure: